outscale/osc-sdk-go/CONTRIBUTING.md

 Under the hood:
 - we get official Outscale yaml
-- apply some patch if needed (.patch folder)
 - run openapi-generator through docker to build osc folder

 # Sending a Merge Request